grafana/pyroscope/README.md

 ## Cloud

 Pyroscope Cloud is a fully-managed, continous profiling service powered by Pyroscope team.
-It is the fastests, easiest way to start using Pyroscope.
+It is the fastest, easiest way to start using Pyroscope.

 Special Offer: first 100 users get 3 months of Pyroscope Cloud for free.
 Create a server [here](https://pyroscope.io/cloud).